johanvanhelden/dockerhero/readme.md

 Any exported databases to the file system can be found in `./databases/save`

 ### Redis

 In order to use Redis in your projects, you need to define the following host:

 ```
 mySQL host: dockerhero_redis
 ```

+You can visit phpRedisAdmin by going to `https://phpredisadmin.localtest.me`

 ## CLI Access